Teycir/emojiadder/README.md

 # Emoji Adder

-This project allows you to add emojis automatically in your text.
-It autimatically destects with ai the sentiment and the metaphor.
+This project allows you to add emojis automatically in your input text.
+It automatically detects with ai the sentiment and the metaphor.
+Then adds the corresponding emojis.
 For now works with english language.

 ## Features